-- All fees are due and payable upon completion of registration.
+- All fees are due and payable on or before the last day of the drop/add period for the specific academic term.
 Students should not register for classes without having sufficient funds available to pay their fees.
 For payment instructions, click here.

 - Any check issued to the University in payment of fees, or to be cashed for personal convenience, must be paid upon presentation to the bank on which it is drawn.
 A student who issues a check on a bank without having sufficient funds on deposit in that bank has violated the statutes of the State of Georgia and appropriate collection action will be taken.

 - All fines for violations of the rules related to parking and traffic, and charges related to the library and other facilities such as laboratory breakage, etc., must be paid promptly.
 Those students having outstanding obligations will not be allowed to enroll in subsequent terms.